Ayesha0017/uber-trips-data-analysis/README.md

 - Created line plots to compare:
   - Total number of rides per month
   - Maximum miles traveled per month
+  - which date has most count of rides
+  - Months vs value counts
+  - Count of category, purpose the cabs were used for
+  - The time(day-night) when the cabs were most used

 - Used `seaborn` for clear, aesthetic plots.
 - Handled month labeling using a custom dictionary:
   ```python